mirhmousavi/Regex.Persian.Language/README.md

 ### :white_square_button: Space

-This ranges include all kind of space, specially ZERO WIDTH NON-JOINER (Shift+B in Persian keyboard layout in linux) and NARROW NO-BREAK SPACE (Shift+Space in Persian keyboard layout in linux) that known as half space and massively are using in Persian texts.
+This ranges include all kind of space, specially ZERO WIDTH NON-JOINER that use as half space and massively are using in Persian texts and NARROW NO-BREAK SPACE that is simmilar to previous character.

+#### Keyabord shortcuts
+ZERO WIDTH NON-JOINER = Shift + B in Persian keyboard layout in linux, Ctrl + Shift + 2 in Persian keyboard layout in windows

+NARROW NO-BREAK SPACE = Shift + Space in Persian keyboard layout in linux

 ```
 U+0020